jasonhallen/jasonhallen.github.io/pages/blog/update-new-website.md

 As I've been working on the [Mell Fark project](/blog/project-mell-fark-part-one) the past few weeks I've run into a couple snags.

 * **Latency** - There were latency issues with Michael Gogins's `webserver` opcodes which were related to communication protocols between the browser and Csound.
-He's still ironing out these issues out, which is pretty common for new project like this.
+He's still ironing these issues out, which is pretty common for a new project like this.
 Still, it made me want to get outside of the traditional server and browser environment.

 * **File system** - I had forgotten how annoying it is to read and write files from your local file system in the browser environment.
 I'd rather have direct access to the file system.